AdobeDocs/document-cloud-mobile.en/help/scan-ios/scan.md

 ## Device settings {#device-settings}

 The scan feature requires access to your camera.
 If prompted, choose **Allow**.
-For details, see :ref:`settings`.

 By default, auto-capture is enabled.
 Turn this setting on and off as follows: